GREAT DENVER PARKS

 Denver may be a world-class metropolis with all the familiar urban sights and sounds, but no matter where you find yourself in the city, you’re likely to be only a few steps away from a lush and relaxing green space.
 The Mile High City boasts more than 4,000 acres of traditional parks and parkways, which include 2,500 urban natural acres, over 300 acres of parks designated Rivers & Trails and an additional 14,000 acres of spectacular mountain parks.
 Here’s a look at ten favorite parks in Denver.

 Located in the heart of downtown Denver, Civic Center Park is always bursting with life, as tourists and locals take advantage of the beautiful landscaping and vibrant atmosphere of this unique urban park.
 Many events, such as Cinco de Mayo, Civic Center EATS (a food truck festival every Tuesday and Thursday in the summer months), Peoples Fair, Theatre in the Park, Martin Luther King, Jr. Day and Taste of Colorado are traditionally held annually in Civic Center.
 This spacious plaza, surrounded by monumental government and public buildings, is a stone’s throw from a number of Mile High City attractions, including the Denver Art Museum, the Denver Public Library, the 16th Street Mall and the Colorado State Capitol Building.
+Confluence Park

 Where Cherry Creek and the South Platte River meet and mingle, you’ll find the unique and scenic Confluence Park.
 Watch kayakers brave the rapids on custom-designed chutes, sunbathe on the sandy banks and enjoy panoramic views of downtown Denver.
 In the summer, Confluence Park is home to a free concert series, held every Thursday evening around dusk.
-The park is close to the REI Flagship Store, the Downtown Aquarium, the Denver Children’s Museum and Elitch Gardens Theme and Water Park.
+The park is close to the the Downtown Aquarium, the Denver Children’s Museum and Elitch Gardens Theme and Water Park.
 Sloan’s Lake Park

 Adjacent to the 16th Street Mall, Skyline Park offers an easy getaway for the approximately 110,000 people who spend their workday in downtown Denver.
 Located at 15th and Arapahoe Sts., Skyline Park is always a fun place to spend a little time in, especially during the summer, with free lunch hour concerts and evening movies taking place on a regular basis.
 But don't miss the Southwest Rink at Skyline Park every winter, offering FREE ice skating all season long.
 Centennial Flower Gardens

-Just steps away from Elitch Gardens Theme Park and the South Platte River, the Centennial Flower Gardens are a must-see for anyone with any interest in gardening.
+Just steps away from Elitch Gardens Theme and Water Park and the South Platte River, the Centennial Flower Gardens are a must-see for anyone with any interest in gardening.
 The Gardens are patterned after the Gardens of Versailles, with paths and patterned flowerbeds showcasing native species along with other flowers that grow well in Colorado’s arid climate.
 This is a great spot for a refreshing afternoon stroll.
+Bear Creek Park

 Escape from the hustle and bustle of city life at Bear Creek Park – without even leaving the city.
 Almost 100 acres of unspoiled natural beauty, this spectacular park is divided by Bear Creek.
 The north side of the park provides picnic, playground and recreational facilities.
 The south side of Bear Creek Park is the largest undeveloped park area within Denver's city limits, offering a look at nature in a native setting.